JokingPhantom/swat-discord-bot/wiki-backup/Horror.md

 <!-- -->

--   Rad bolt: The horror launches a long-range radiation bolt, dealing 1600 radiation damage.
+-   Rad bolt: The horror launches a long-range radiation bolt, dealing 800 radiation damage.
 This skill has a cooldown, but can easily be used multiple times during a boss fight.
 Rad.
 Resistant heroes will not be targeted by Rad bolt.
-In Nightmare, Extinction, and Survival, it deals 2400 radiation damage.

 <!-- -->